simonmichael/hledger_site/src/start-a-journal.md

 -->

 Note these Windows commands create the file with the system's text encoding, which is necessary.

-(You can see what the system text encoding is by running `[System.Text.Encoding]::Default.EncodingName`.
+(You can see what your system text encoding is by running `[System.Text.Encoding]::Default.EncodingName`.
 If you want your files to be compatible with non-Windows machines, the "Unicode (UTF-8)" encoding is best.
 For that, you might need to set ["Language for non-Unicode programs > Use Unicode UTF-8 for worldwide language support"](install.md#text-encoding).)
 <!--